VR-Thinker: Boosting Video Reward Models through Thinking-with-Image Reasoning: Further Experimental Results

-\paragraph{Evaluation on the remaining eval set} To better compare improvements across different components of the evaluation set (grouped by prompt complexity and frame count) and assess whether gains are larger on complex scenarios and longer videos, in addition to the results on the Longer video and Complex prompt subsets reported in Table~\ref{long_complex_table}, we also report results on the rest of the dataset for comparison.
+To better compare improvements across different components of the evaluation set (grouped by prompt complexity and frame count) and assess whether gains are larger on complex scenarios and longer videos, in addition to the results on the Longer video and Complex prompt subsets reported in Table~\ref{long_complex_table}, we also report results on the rest of the dataset for comparison.
 As shown in Table~\ref{residual_table}, relative to Table~\ref{long_complex_table}, the improvements on the Residual subset are less pronounced than on the Longer video and Complex prompt subsets, which validates our analysis.

-\paragraph{Evaluation on the eval set with increased-frame processing} Beyond direct evaluation on our Video Preference Dataset, we further probe the model’s ability to mine and analyze information from long videos by artificially increasing data size.
+Beyond direct evaluation on our Video Preference Dataset, we further probe the model’s ability to mine and analyze information from long videos by artificially increasing data size.
 Concretely, we inject redundant visual information by duplicating frames: frames at random positions are duplicated a number of times equal to the original video length, doubling the total frame count.
 On this redundancy-augmented dataset, results in Table~\ref{residual_table} show that our model experiences a smaller performance drop compared with other models.